Turkey Sweet Potato Stew (Video)

-Try this delicious Turkey Sweet Potato Stew for something that’s a bit unusual to make in the slow cooker.
-This turkey stew has ground turkey, sweet potatoes, soy sauce, garlic, ginger, chili garlic sauce and coconut milk, and it’s great served over cauliflower rice!
+Slow Cooker Turkey Stew is a tasty combination for something that’s a bit unusual to make in the slow cooker.
+The turkey stew has ground turkey, sweet potatoes, soy sauce, garlic, ginger, chili garlic sauce and coconut milk, and it’s great served over cauliflower rice!
+And this is surprisingly low in net carbs for a stew with sweet potatoes.

-PIN Turkey Sweet Potato Stew to make it later!
+PIN Slow Cooker Turkey Stew to make it later!

-I also increased the amount of turkey for more protein and this time I ate the stew over cauliflower rice instead of the Ben’s Brown Rice I used in the original recipe.
-And see below for some suggestions for making a version of this turkey stew that’s lower in carbs.
+I also increased the amount of turkey for more protein and this time I ate the stew over cauliflower rice instead of the brown rice I used in the original recipe.
+Both of those changes made this a Slow Cooker Turkey Stew that’s probably lower in carbs than you think, but see below for suggestions for making a version that’s even lower in carbs if that’s important to you.

 What ingredients do you need?